 Touring the Budějovický Budvar (Budweiser Brewery)

 The brewery is 3km north of the main square.
-To reach the brewery, take the no. 2 trolley or catch a cab from the town square for about 150 CZK.
+To reach the brewery, take the no. 2 trolleys or catch a cab from the town square for about 150 CZK.

-Each August, České Budějovice hosts the country’s largest International Agricultural Show, as well as many other smaller exhibitions and festivals year-round.
-These festivals offer up some great opportunities, especially for visiting urbanites, to get to know the Czech Republic’s farming culture.
+Each August, České Budějovice hosts the country’s largest International Agricultural Show and many other smaller exhibitions and festivals year-round.
+These festivals offer up some great opportunities, especially for visiting urbanites, to know the Czech Republic’s farming culture.
 Check www.vcb.cz for details.

 Tourist Information Center

 České Budějovice’s Tourist Information Center is located at Náměstí Přemysla Otakara II, next to the historic town hall.
 It has maps and guidebooks and can assist with finding lodgings.
-The office is open Monday to Friday from 9am to 6pm, on Saturdays from 8:30am to 5pm, and on Sundays from 10am to 4pm.
-In the winter, the office is open Mondays and Wednesdays from 9am to 5pm; Tuesdays, Thursdays, and Fridays from 9am to 6pm; and Saturdays from 9am to 1pm.
+The office is open Monday to Friday from 9 am to 6 pm, on Saturdays from 8:30 am to 5 pm, and Sundays from 10 am to 4 pm.
+In the winter, the office is open Mondays and Wednesdays from 9 am to 5 pm; Tuesdays, Thursdays, and Fridays from 9 am to 6 pm; and Saturdays from 9 am to 1 pm.
 Information Centre also has free internet.
 Visit www.c-budejovice.cz for more information.

 Most hotels, restaurants, and attractions can be found around České Budějovice’s circular Staré Město (Old Town) and Náměstí Přemysla Otakara II, the Czech Republic’s largest cobblestone square.